 If you are not a resident of Costa Rica, you can only legally stay for 90 days on your tourist visa.
 After 90 days you must leave the country for 72 hours before you can come back.
-You will read on the internet where people tell you that they live here fulltime, but don’t have residency.
+You will read on the internet where people tell you that they live here full-time, but don’t have residency.
 Every 90 days they go to Nicaragua or Panama, spend the long weekend and come back.
 Some people have been doing this for a decade.
 We call these people perpetual tourists.

 This is NOT sound advice.
 And technically if the Costa Rican government were to strictly apply their immigration law perpetual tourists will need to apply for residency.

-If you are going to spend any amount of time in this country, you should work with a reputable Immigration Attorney to obtain your residency.
+If you are going to spend any amount of time in this country, you should work with a reputable Immigration Attorney to obtain your Costa Rica residency.
 At some point the government of Costa Rica is going to crack down on these individuals and not allow them back in to the country, as they really do not want these types of people living here.

 The ONLY reason that someone lives in this country and doesn’t obtain their residency is because they can’t.
-This means they have no money are paying no taxes and have no investments and are not legally contributing in any way shape or form to the long term growth and success of this country.
+This means they have no money, are paying no taxes, and have no investments and are not legally contributing in any way, shape, or form to the long term growth and success of this country.
 Who needs or wants these people?

 Most of these people are working under the table and many times taking a job from a Costa Rican citizen.
 Just like the illegal aliens in the USA.
-Not all illegal aliens snuck over the border from Mexico.
+Not all illegal aliens sneaked over the border from Mexico.
 Many people living in the USA came on legal Visas, as students or tourists.
 They then chose not to leave and many times are working in cash businesses, under the table.
 We see what this has done to America.